Lake Narracan: Dam

-Purpose

-The dam supplies water for cooling the generators of the power stations in the Latrobe Valley.
-This supply is supplemented with water from Blue Rock Lake approximately 15 km upstream on the Tanjil River.

-Recreational activities
+Reservoir

-Lake Narracan is the largest freshwater lake in Victoria that does not serve as a domestic water storage.
-It is used for recreational purposes, including waterskiing, jet skiing, swimming, recreational fishing, and bush walking on the shore.
-A school camp (Woorabinda), on the northern shore of the lake, offers facilities for around 75 people.
+Lake Narracan is the largest industrial reservoir in Victoria that does not serve to supply potable water for domestic use.
+In addition to its industrial use, the reservoir is used for recreational purposes, including waterskiing, jet skiing, swimming, recreational fishing, and bush walking on the shore.
+A school camp (Woorabinda), on the northern shore of the lake, offers facilities for approximately 75 people.
 On the southern shore there is a caravan park and campground.
 The Moe Golf Club is also located on the southern shore, with a number of holes overlooking Lake Narracan.

 The Latrobe Valley Model Aero Club is also located on the lake shore.
 The Hovercraft Club of Victoria uses the west end of the lake.
 The Moe-Yallourn Rail Trail passes close by the southern shore of the lake and the Halls Bay Loop track was installed connecting the Rail Trail with South Shore Road.